Tmjohnst/JSCAD/readme.md

 NOTE: All files are written in MS Notepad.
 This is part of the exercise - I am forced to write things correctly and remember variable names.
 Thus, the JS files are saved as .txt and I don't intend this to stay this way.

 ## Using CAD JS
-Most tools are built to be self-explanitory with the exception of the selector tool.
+Most tools are built to be self-explanatory with the exception of the selector tool.
 The selector selects and unselects vertexes as expected, but to move the selected vertexes CTRL must be held.

-Holding CTRL activates the "secondary" function of any tool you're using, if it exists.
+Holding **CTRL** activates the "secondary" function of any tool you're using, if it exists.
 Your cursor will change to a red PLUS (placeholder).

-Shift is used to add more vertexes to the current selection set.
+**Shift** is used to add more vertexes to the current selection set.

 ## Future
 I have plans to expand the usability of CAD JS.
 These include (in order of importance):